3oskil/airbus-ship-detection/README.md

 If you encounter any issues with dataset preprocessing, remove the created folder in the datasets directory and try again.

-After completing the execution of main.py, a runs folder will be created containing a subfolder named after the model and run number.
+After completing the execution of main.py, folder "runs" will be created containing a subfolder named model_name from config.yaml and run number.
 Inside this folder, you will find:

 - a tests folder with masks and overlayed images from the test split.
 - best model weights.
 - the filled config file used for the run.
 - images of plots showing metrics and loss per epoch.
 - a plot of the model architecture.
-- images of some predictions on the validation set.
+- images with comparison of some predicted and true masks from the validation set.

 ### Inference